Author: Kit Redwine

 Read More

-The Canadian Food Inspection Agency (CFIA) and Importations Pie Che Dolci Inc., based in Laval, Quebec, Canada, have issued a voluntary recall of Sweet Cream-brand Mini Patisserie due to potential Salmonella contamination and connection with a Salmonella outbreak in Canada.
+The Canadian Food Inspection Agency (CFIA), Euro Harvest Wholesale Bakery, and Importations Pie Che Dolci Inc. have issued a voluntary recall of D. Effe T. lemon delight and tartlet with forest fruits due to potential Salmonella contamination in connection with a Salmonella outbreak in Canada.
 Salmonella is a bacterium that can cause serious infections in animals and humans, especially those in vulnerable populations such as young children, the elderly, and individuals with compromised immune systems.
-Background The recall was initiated after an investigation into an outbreak of foodborne illness by the CFIA.
+Background The recall was initiated as part of an investigation into an outbreak of foodborne illness by the CFIA.
 The investigation is still active.
-So far, 61 illnesses have been reported across…
+So…

 Read More